Dialectical Behavior Therapy for Children (DBT-C)

 Would my child benefit from DBT-C?

-The DBT skills taught in DBT-C can be useful in a wide variety of situations.
-If your child is struggling with behavioral problems or strong emotions, parents and children alike will likely benefit from DBT-C.
+The DBT skills taught in DBT-C are be useful in a wide variety of situations.
+If your child is struggling with behavioral problems or strong emotions, parents and children alike will benefit from DBT-C.

 DBT-C has been found to be particularly helpful for children struggling with suicidal thoughts or behaviors, self-harming behaviors, and severe emotion dysregulation associated with mood disorders or trauma.
 If you’ve found that other therapy methods have been ineffective in creating emotion stability for you and your child in the past, DBT-C may still be an effective option.

 DBT-C features a comprehensive parental component, and parents will meet with their child’s therapist and often attend sessions along with their child to gain a better understanding of DBT-C and learn a number of skills to create the validating and change-ready environment, during, and after their child enters therapy.